pathuey/database/db-23c-fundamentals/authorization/schema-privileges.md

 You must create two users, one to create the privilege analysis policy and a second user whose schema privilege use will be analyzed.

-1. Log into a PDB as a user who has the CREATE USER system privilege.
+1. Log into a PDB as a user who has the <code>CREATE USER</code> system privilege.

    For example:
    ```